 No one wants to feel that way.
 Imagine feeling less anxious about your child.
 Imagine your child finding their voice, their identity and developing in to a confident, happy young person with interests and positive relationships with friends, family and teachers.

-Many parents have found support for their children through counselling.
 I can offer your child a confidential space to share how they are feeling and to explore what is going on in their world.
 I can support them to make sense of the things that are troubling them and find a way to share their feelings with the important people in their lives such as you, their parent.

 “After one session with you my son was positively bouncy and happier than he has been for a long time.
 Thank you.”
 Mum of 12-year-old